Installation

 • Ollama Recommended for local inference.

-• OpenAI API-compatible servers e.g. llama.cpp, vLLM, SGLang.
+• OpenAI API-compatible fast inference servers e.g. llama.cpp, vLLM, SGLang.

 • LeRobot For Vision-Language-Action (VLA) models.

-• Cloud endpoints HuggingFace Inference Endpoints, OpenAI, etc.
+• Cloud endpoints e.g. OpenAI, Claude, HuggingFace Inference etc. using an API key.

 Tip

-For larger models, run the serving platform on a GPU-equipped machine on your local network rather than directly on the robot.
+For larger models, run the serving platform on a GPU-equipped machine on your local network, or use a cloud endpoint, rather than running models directly on the robot.

 Updating